Pixel Watch 3 set to fix the wearable’s biggest weakness

 There are no details about the earbuds as of yet, but we would expect the usual boost to sound quality, battery life and effectiveness of noise cancellation when they go on sale.

-No date is provided, but given the last generation was announced in May 2022, we may see them debut at the upcoming Google I/O, which looks likely to be penciled in for May again
+No date is provided, but given the last generation was announced in May 2022, we may see them debut at the upcoming Google I/O, which looks likely to be penciled in for May again.

 Freelance contributor Alan has been writing about tech for over a decade, covering phones, drones and everything in between.
 Previously Deputy Editor of tech site Alphr, his words are found all over the web and in the occasional magazine too.
 When not weighing up the pros and cons of the latest smartwatch, you'll probably find him tackling his ever-growing games backlog.
-Or, more likely, playing Spelunky for the millionth time.
+He also handles all the Wordle coverage on Tom's Guide and has been playing the addictive NYT game for the last several years in an effort to keep his streak forever intact.